sem CLI Reference#

 organization.
 Therefore, in order to view a specific dashboard

-you should be
+, you must be

-connected to the organization the dashboard
+connected to the organization to which the dashboard

 Jobs#